-The service has undergone transformation creating new posts across the Rapid Response team.
+The service is currently undergoing a new and exciting transformation creating new posts across the Rapid Response team.

-As an Advanced Mental Health Practitioner in the rapid response team, you will offer high-quality mental health assessments and short-term intervention to young people experiencing mental health crisis.
+As an Advanced Mental Health Practitioner in the CAMHS Rapid Response Team, you will offer high-quality mental health assessments and short-term intervention to young people experiencing mental health crisis.
 You will work closely with the wider CAMH services in Berkshire as well as local authority, education colleagues and other services as required.

 You will need to have excellent communication skills as well as a compassionate nature to ensure you are giving your full support to both patients and their families.